MRamazan/MyAnimeList-Database/README.md

 ## Data
+This dataset doesn't contain all the anime in MyAnimeList id.
+Its filtered and only animes with certain level of popularity included in this dataset.
+Total of 20238 animes included.
 Columns: animeID, title, alternativ:_title, type, year, score, episodes, mal_url, sequel, image_url, genres, genres_detailed

 AnimeID is an unique id, its not MyAnimeList ID. you can see MyAnimeList id in mal_url column.